Loom Hero Image

 1 — Digital presence

-The months following the most intense periods of the lockdown, millions of thoughts flooded chat rooms, and people were living very different strings of reality online.
+The months following the most intense periods of the lockdown, millions of thoughts flooded chat rooms, and people were living in different realities online.
 During this time, I theorised the concept of Noise.
 The content we consume sometimes acts only as visual or audible noise and mental clutter.
 The Social Dilemma warns us of the mental and emotional harm that mindless consumption of media can have.
 The impressionable are more at risk to the dangers of fake news, cat-fishing, advertisement traps, or the addiction to the infinite scroll.
 Noise is a click bait into hours of your time feeding information about yourself to AI algorithms without getting much in return.
 As our relationship with technology grows and changes, how do we instil values deeper than the pockets of billionaires?
 How do we create a culture more sincere than engagement for engagement's sake?
 Social media has a short memory and the Noise that fills our time robs us of opportunities to give value and purpose to our digital selves.
 To speak broadly, there are a few questions being raised.
 How do we reduce the Noise on the internet, and how do we teach our individual versions of the internet to be a place of greater substance for us?

 2 — Perceptions about death